I am not your typical fundraiser.

 During this time, I attended daily Mass, spoke to priests regularly including my spiritual director, studied theology, and attended several retreats at a nearby Benedictine monastery.

-“Look, I’m still alive,” I told myself after what I thought was a challenging moment.
+“Look, I’m still alive,” I told myself after what I thought was a challenging decision.
 “I’m healthy, and I have a roof over my head.”

-You’ll find that my approach to fundraising different and effective.
+You’ll find that my approach to fundraising different and effective (mostly because it's founded in Catholic teaching).
 I developed it over the past few years, and it has helped me fundraise for many charities, one of which went to achieve six-figures in less than two years.

 More specifically, I use the perfect blend of Catholic teaching, technology, and personal experience to attract Catholics, inspire them, and raise funds.
 My main source of ideas comes directy from the Catechism of the Catholic Church.